TheBeyondGroup/shopkeeper/README.md

 >
 > Therefore, we call our groups of settings buckets :bucket:

-For example, here we introduce a `production` buckets that refers to a particular a production Shopify instance.
+For example, here we introduce a `production` bucket that refers to a Shopify instance.
 In multi-store, multi-region setups, you might have a directory for each region.
 Say `canada`, `united-states`, or `united-kingdom`.
-Or you might use a bucket to contains the settings for and A/B test.
+Or you might use a bucket to contains the settings for an A/B test.

 Here we see an example bucket created from the default installation of [Dawn](https://github.com/shopify/dawn):